Tyramine N-methyltransferase

-Thus, the two substrates of this enzyme are S-adenosyl methionine and tyramine, whereas its two products are S-adenosylhomocysteine and N-methyltyramine.
+This is a methylation reaction in which tyramine is converted to N-methyltyramine.
+The methyl group comes from the cofactor, S-adenosyl methionine (SAM), which loses its methyl group and becomes S-adenosyl-L-homocysteine (SAH).

-This enzyme belongs to the family of transferases, specifically those transferring one-carbon group methyltransferases.
+The enzyme belongs to the family of transferases, specifically those transferring one-carbon group methyltransferases.
 The systematic name of this enzyme class is S-adenosyl-L-methionine:tyramine N-methyltransferase.
 Other names in common use include DIB O-methyltransferase (3,5-diiodo-4-hydroxy-benzoic acid), S-adenosyl-methionine:tyramine N-methyltransferase, and tyramine methylpherase.
 This enzyme participates in tyrosine metabolism.